Uwi0/Oakane/README.md

 - **iOS:** Deployment target 17.6, Swift 6.0.3, Xcode 16.2

 ## 📖 How to Run
+### **download google services.json for android**
+1. Go to Firebase Console.
+2. Click Add App → Select Android
+3. Enter the package name:com.kakapo.oakane.demo
+4. Generate SHA-1 using:./gradlew signingReport
+5. Paste the SHA-1 in Firebase.
+6. Download the google-services.json file.
+7. Place the file inside:composeApp/src/androidMain/
+Ensure the file is present before building the project, as it will be automatically detected.
 ### **Android**
 1. Clone the repository:
    ```sh